chef/chef-web-docs/content/environments.md

     {{< note spaces=4 >}}

-    After the environment has been set via bootstrap, the environment is set in the client.rb file and may not be modified using the Chef management console or the `edit` argument of the `knife node` subcommand.
+    After the environment has been set via bootstrap, the environment is set in the client.rb file and may not be modified using the  `edit` argument of the `knife node` subcommand.

     {{< /note >}}